 - Quick, stable transmission of all diagnostic data

 - Well-insulated against shorts and other damage

 - Easy to install out of the box

 - Wider cable may not work in all installations

 - Known to lag when two devices are plugged in

 Like other round cables, it has the disadvantage that it may not fit in through-dash installations.
-For in-cab use, however, the length and width of the cables is exactly what you’ll need.
-Any 3 devices you plug into this cable can be used simultaneously, with no switching issues.
+However, for in-cab use, the length and width of the cables are exactly what you’ll need.
+Any three devices you plug into this cable can be used simultaneously, with no switching issues.